 To deal with my own experience with sexual abuse by male teachers, employers, and men in my church and cultural communities, I wrote poem, after poem, after poem and journal entries that could burn through my desk.
 I’ve decided to empower myself by giving myself permission to call out any man who enters my world with even the slightest degree of disrespect.

 With that said, here’s a poem I wrote about being conscious of men in power who abuse those vulnerable in our communities.
-This is about power dynamic between abusers and those they know do not have representation AND the witness who do nothing.
-So it’s up to you and I to not blindly follow those ‘highly respected men’ (and some women) of power.
-Don’t be sheep.
-It’s time to speak up.
+This is about the power dynamic between abusers and those they know do not have representation AND the witness who do nothing but watch.
+So it’s up to you and I to not blindly follow those ‘highly respected men’ and women in power.
+It’s time to speak up for yourself and those who can learn from you to do the same.

 Sometimes killers don’t pack guns.